-Many potential clients, although insured, are choosing minimum liability limits when they purchase their insurance.
-However, rather than agreeing to the same $15,000 in Underinsured / uninsured (UM/UIM) coverage, they are waiving this coverage!
+They are complying with Pennsylvania law, however, rather than agreeing to the same $15,000 in Underinsured / Uninsured (UM/UIM) coverage, they are waiving this coverage!

-In doing so they are solely relying upon the defendant’s liability coverage to compensate them for their losses.
-This applies in both PA and NJ.
+In doing so they are putting themselves in a position of relying upon the defendant’s liability coverage to compensate them for their losses when they get into an accident.

-I recently ran into this issue with a new client who had selected $100,000 in liability coverage, which as all of my regular readers know I always recommend.
+I recently ran into this issue with a new client in Harrisburg who had selected $100,000 in liability coverage, which all of my regular readers know I recommend.
 But then he waived all of the UM/UIM coverage.

 What You Should Do to Protect Yourself

-At least that way we would have been able to insure a recovery for his injuries should the other party not have been insured, or had been underinsured.
+That way we would have been able to insure a recovery for his injuries should the other party not have been insured, or underinsured.